surajmishra00/Lunar_Landers_023/README.md

 ```

-## design decisions or assumptions
-List your design decisions & assumptions

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
 For BE/FS projects, guide the reviewer how to check Mongodb schema etc.